GoknurK/Movie_Studio/README.md

 ## Methods

-This project employs descriptive analysis, such as identifying the top-performing genres with an average ROI of $80 million or less, and illustrating the average ROI based on the month of release for mid-budget genres, to bolster our recommendations.
+This project employs descriptive analysis, such as identifying the top-performing genres with an average ROI of $80 million or less, and illustrating the average profit based on the month of release for mid-budget genres, to bolster our recommendations.
 We selected ROI as the key metric, as it aligns with industry standards for calculating movie profits, as explained in this article on [how to calculate movie ROI](https://www.linkedin.com/pulse/how-can-one-calculate-roi-when-investing-movies-sharad-patel/).
 In addition, We also ran a regression to show how much production budget explains the variance of worldwide gross.
 ROI is calculated as worldwide gross divided by production budget multiplied by 100.

 ## Results